huml-lang/website/content/specification.md

 # HUML specification

 HUML is a machine-readable markup language with a focus on readability by humans.
-It is inspired by how YAML appears and shares many similarities, but without its complexities, ambiguities, and dangerous footguns.
-It is very strict about indendentation and spaces specifically to ensure consistent form across contexts for readability.
+It borrows YAML's visual appearance, but avoids its complexities, ambiguities, and dangerous footguns.
+It is very strict about indentation and spaces specifically to ensure consistent form across contexts for readability.

 HUML is tailored for configuration, documents, and datasets.

 ## Motivation

 - HUML was primarily born out of the numerous frustrations with YAML, where one easy-to-miss, accidental indentation change can dangerously alter the semantics of a document.
-- JSON is universal, but lacks comments, does not have a strict form to for consistent readability across contexts, has comma related ambiguities, and bracket-matching woes which makes human-editing difficult.
+- JSON is universal, but lacks comments, does not have a strict form for consistent readability across contexts, has comma-related ambiguities, and bracket-matching woes which make human editing difficult.
-- Other popular markup languages such as TOML and HCL are configuration oriented.
-NestedText is an interesting approach, but is too primitive to be suitable for wider usecases.
+- Other popular markup languages such as TOML and HCL are configuration-oriented.
+NestedText is an interesting approach, but is too primitive to be suitable for wider use cases.
 - Of these, YAML is the one that comes closest to indicating structure and hierarchy visually.

-Ultimately, a new markup language is a subjective endevaour (it was even in 2001, as evidenced by YAML's original name, "*Yet Another ...*").
-HUML looks like YAML, but borrows characteristics from many existing languages with the primary focus on enforcing human redability and consistency across contexts.
+Ultimately, a new markup language is a subjective endeavor (it was even in 2001, as evidenced by YAML's original name, "*Yet Another ...*").
+HUML looks like YAML, but borrows characteristics from many existing languages with the primary focus on enforcing human readability and consistency across contexts.

 But really, why?
 Why not!